joescii/lift-ng/README.md

 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

-Try to include as much as you are able, such as tests, documentation, updates to this README, etc.
+Please include as much as you are able, such as tests, documentation, updates to this README, etc.

 ### Testing

 Part of contributing your changes will involve testing.
 The [test-project](https://github.com/joescii/lift-ng/tree/master/test-project) sub-directory contains and independent sbt project for thoroughly testing the **lift-ng** module via selenium.
 At a minimum, we ask that you run the tests with your changes to ensure nothing gets inadvertently broken.
 If possible, include tests which validate your fix/enhancement in any Pull Requests.

 ## Wish list